You-Pick: Advantages

-Disadvantages of You-Pick or Pick-Your-Own marketing
+Disadvantages

 As in any type of direct marketing system, potential customers must be identified.
 The means of doing this varies, from direct mailings to flyers or print advertising.
 The level of competition in the area can also dictate the types of crops and services producers provide.
 Owner-operators must identify the number of similar farmers in the area and the type of crops they produce and services offered, so as not to flood the market.
 One strategy to avoid this is by planting or harvesting crops at different times or extending the season in greenhouses or hoophouses to help prolong the harvest season and possibly increase the number of customers still looking for locally grown fresh produce.
 In addition, special services or products can be added to the business operation to gain market share.
 Some examples are baked and cooked foods, landscape services, plants, flowers, seeds, herbs, and homemade crafts.

 Other disadvantages of u-pick marketing are: